tensorflow/tensorflow/g3doc/LangRef.md

 branch-use-list ::= `(` ssa-use-list `:` type-list-no-parens `)`
 ```

-The `br` terminator instruction represents an unconditional jump to a target
+The `br` terminator operation represents an unconditional jump to a target
 block.
 The count and types of operands to the branch must align with the
 arguments in the target block.

-The MLIR branch instruction is not allowed to target the entry block for a
+The MLIR branch operation is not allowed to target the entry block for a
 function.

 ##### 'cond_br' terminator operation {#'cond_br'-terminator-operation}